ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 })
 ```

 This test will pass.
 But it's not really testing the right thing.
-If an error was thrown in the `t
+If an error was thrown in the `then()` part of our hook, it wouldn't be thrown until after the test had already returned (successfully).
+The `act()` error is warning us about situations like this - cases when an asynchronous action would have caused something to happen _after_ the test had already finished.

 However, the behaviour is actually incorrect.